This Senior Product Designer position for our CI/CD team is 100% remote.

 - You’ll undertake usability testing to validate your thinking, collaborate with our UX Researchers on generative research, and you’ll share findings with the wider team in our research repo, ensuring recommendations are communicated effectively across our organization.

-- You’ll contribute to our Design System, alongside the rest of the UX team, and the GitLab community as a whole.
+- You’ll contribute best-practice pipeline and other CI/CD patterns to our Design System, alongside the rest of the UX team, and the GitLab community as a whole.

-Projects you might work on in our Plan stage group:
+Projects you might work on in our CI/CD group:

 You should apply if: